H-Snoussi/SpinalCordImaging/README.md

 Source code from my PhD Research: "Population imaging and diffusion MRI for characterizing multiple sclerosis in the human spinal cord".

 Research conducted at Empenn (ex.
-VisAGeS) research Unit, Inria Rennes - Bretagne Atlantique, University Rennes 1 (France) under the supervision of Christian Barillot and Emmanuel Caruyer.
+VisAGeS) research Unit, Inria Rennes - Bretagne Atlantique, University of Rennes 1 (France) under the supervision of Christian Barillot and Emmanuel Caruyer.
 Throughout the PhD work I had to write pieces of code to carry out various tasks:

 1- Distortion correction of diffusion MRI for spinal cord study